jstearns/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **Computer Resources**
 * This lab will use McMaster's Virtual Machines, see the demo on how to login using your MacID.
-* You will be automatically logged out after 10 minutes of mouse inactivity.
-Use **CAFFEINE** to override the automatic log out – **REMEMBER TO LOG OUT MANUALLY AT THE END OF THE LAB**.
-* All files and work on the computers will be lost when you log out.
-Be sure to save your work elsewhere.

 **Grading**
 * The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline.